 For many years an annual Travel Award has been made available from the Pilkington Trust to help Homerton students who are contemplating ambitious or out of the ordinary journeys during the summer vacation; on average around ten awards of £500 are made.
 The purpose of the travel should be challenging and mind-broadening, but also confer a benefit to others; travel designed for research purposes or coursework related will not be considered.
 Details about eligibility and how to apply are made available during Michaelmas term with an application deadline of the start of March each year.
-Applications for 2017 will close on Wednesday 1st March 2017.
-Further details are available from Mrs Glesny Sheppard in the Tutorial Office.
+Applications for 2018 will close on Wednesday 28th February 2018.
+Further details are available from Mr Andrew Drain in the Tutorial Office.

 Throughout the year, the College is informed of other Travel Awards administered by the University; details are displayed on the Queens Wing noticeboard and distributed via email.